Building systems that work.

 Minuar

 That's how technology should feel.
-Invisible when it's running well.
+Almost invisible when it's running well.
 Obvious when it's missing.
-The best systems are the ones nobody has to think about — they just clear the friction and let people focus on the work that matters.
+The best systems are the ones nobody has to think about.
+They just clear the friction and let people focus on their work.

 From fixing computers to building platforms